majyphi/wareflow/README.md

 # WareFlow

-## A DSL to write data flows for Data Warehouses
+## A Scala DSL to write data flows for Data Warehouses

 The main idea is to write typical Apache Spark or Flink-like pipelines, compile them to SQL queries and run them on systems that only have SQL endpoints.